 Wade College is committed to assisting every student plan for his or her entire educational program.
-The Office of the Director of Financial Services meets one-on-one with each student to walk him or her step-by-step through the financial planning process.
+The Financial Services Department meets one-on-one with each student to walk him or her step-by-step through the financial planning process.
 Since the college offers an all-inclusive tuition rate, which includes all necessary books and supplies, and is guaranteed not to change during the student’s normal time for degree completion (see Guaranteed Tuition Rate), most uncertainties regarding educational costs are eliminated.

 To apply for a Direct Subsidized and/or Unsubsidized Loan, a student must complete the Federal Direct Loan Master Promissory Note (MPN) online via the U.S. Department of Education's Direct Loan website at www.studentloans.gov.

 To apply for a Federal Direct PLUS Loan, the student’s parent (only one parent need apply) must complete the Federal Direct PLUS Loan Master Promissory Note (MPN) at www.studentloans.gov.
 Eligible parents who qualify may apply for Federal Direct PLUS Loans to help a dependent child attend school.
-Since Federal Direct PLUS Loans require a credit check, the Office of the Director of Financial Services assists the student and parent with that process.
-Based on eligibility and the amount needed to pay for school, the Office of the Director of Financial Services will recommend an appropriate loan amount.
+Since Federal Direct PLUS Loans require a credit check, the Financial Services Department assists the student and parent with that process.
+Based on eligibility and the amount needed to pay for school, the Financial Services Department will recommend an appropriate loan amount.

-Before a student applies for a direct education loan, the student should schedule a meeting with the Office of the Director of Financial Services who can develop a student financial aid plan based on the student’s specific set of circumstances.
+Before a student applies for a direct education loan, the student should schedule a meeting with the Financial Services Department who can develop a student financial aid plan based on the student’s specific set of circumstances.

 Wade College Student Financial Plan